 Section 800 is for students admitted to the SAHE program.
 Please contact School of Education Graduate Programs Coordinator, Kelli Clark, at Kelli.Clark@colostate.edu for more information about registration.

-Section 801 is for students admitted to the OLPC program.
+Sections 801 & 802 are for students admitted to the OLPC program.
 Please contact Tabitha Coates at email@example.com for more information about registration.